Michael Wayne

-Michael Anthony Morrison (November 23, 1934 – April 2, 2003), known professionally as Michael Wayne, was an American actor and film producer.
-He was best known as the eldest son of the actor John Wayne.
+Michael Anthony Morrison (November 23, 1934 – April 2, 2003), known professionally as Michael Wayne, was an American actor and film producer, best known as the eldest son of actor John Wayne.

 Early life

-Michael Anthony Morrison was born in Los Angeles, California, on November 23, 1934, as the eldest child to John Wayne, an actor, and his first wife, Josephine Alicia (née Saenz), the daughter of Panama's Consul General to the United States.
+Michael Anthony Morrison (Note: Michael Wayne's surname at birth was Morrison, as his father's birth name was Marion Robert Morrison.) was born on November 23, 1934, in Los Angeles, California, the eldest child to John Wayne, an actor, and his first wife, Josephine Alicia (née Saenz), the daughter of Panama's Consul General to the United States.
 He had three younger siblings: Mary Antonia "Toni" Wayne LaCava, Patrick Wayne, and Melinda Ann Wayne Munoz, and three half-siblings: Aissa Maria Wayne, John Ethan Wayne, and Marisa Carmela Wayne, from his father's marriage to his stepmother, Pilar Pallete, a Peruvian former actress.

-Wayne graduated from Loyola Marymount University in 1956, with a business degree.
+Wayne graduated from Loyola University of Los Angeles in 1956, with a business degree.
 He later served in the U.S. Air Force Reserve.

 Career

 Wayne began his film career as a production assistant on the set of the John Ford romantic comedy drama film The Quiet Man in 1951.
 He adopted his father's stage surname, Wayne.
 He joined his father's film production company, Batjac Productions, for The Alamo (1960).
-He became line producer for McLintock!
+He became the line producer for McLintock!
 (1963) and producer on many other John Wayne vehicles, including Big Jake (1971) and Cahill U.S. Marshal (1973).

 Wayne served on the board of the Motion Picture & Television Fund.
 He was The John Wayne Foundation's president and chairman of the board.
 He was also the founder and chairman of the board of the John Wayne Cancer Institute at Saint John's Health Center.